Debt collection: Credit record

+Debtor

 The person who owes the bill or debt is the debtor.
 Debtors may fail to pay (default) for various reasons: because of a lack of financial planning or overcommitment on their part; due to an unforeseen eventuality such as the loss of a job or health problems; dispute or disagreement over the debt or what is being billed for; or dishonesty on the part of either the creditor or the debtor.
 The debtor may be either a person or an entity, such as a company.
 Collection of consumer debt is subject to greater regulation than the collection of business debt.

-Development of debt collecting agencies

-Once debtors prisons were abolished during the early 1800s, creditors had no solid recourse against delinquent debtors.